Embiid has huge game to help 76ers outlast Bucks, 123-120

 TIP-INS

-76ers: Philadelphia bounced back two nights after a 135-87 loss to the Boston Celtics.
-Embiid’s 19-point performance against Boston ended a string of 23 straight games in which he had scored at least 25 points. … Although Harden didn’t play, he did travel with the team and was on the bench in regular clothes.
+76ers: Embiid’s 19-point performance against Boston ended a string of 23 straight games in which he had scored at least 25 points.
+He’d already reached the 25-point mark early in the third quarter Thursday. … Although Harden didn’t play, he did travel with the team and was on the bench in regular clothes.

-Bucks: One day after signing with the Bucks, DeAndre’ Bembry wasn’t able to play with his new team due to a sore left thumb.
-Bucks coach Mike Budenholzer said the injury occurred before Bembry joined the Bucks.
-“He’s just got a little bit of soreness,” Budenholzer said before the game.
-“I think just to give him tonight and the rest of the break we felt like is just erring on the side of caution.” … Grayson Allen didn’t play due to a sore left hip. … Thursday marked the midway point of an unusual stretch of six straight home games for the Bucks.
+Bucks: One day after signing with the Bucks, DeAndre’ Bembry wasn’t able to play due to a sore left thumb. … Grayson Allen didn’t play due to a sore left hip. … Thursday marked the midway point of an unusual stretch of six straight home games for the Bucks.
 Milwaukee has gone 2-1 in a three-game home stand before the All-Star break.
 The Bucks return from the break to play three more home games.
-They won’t play their next road game until March 4 at Chicago.

 UP NEXT